leodeslf/abcompact/README.md

 >If you can not measure it, you can not improve it. -Lord Kelvin

 We often *attack* images with a battery of optimization tools, what we don't realize is that fonts are as large or even larger than images.
-Fontima *requests font subsets* and *optimizes those requests* on the fly. *Useful feedback* such as **how much you saved**, missing characters, heavier files, and font preview are some of its features.
+Fontima *requests font subsets* and *optimizes those requests* on the fly.
+It gives you *useful feedback* such as **how much you saved**, missing character warnings, font previews, and of course the optimized CSS.

 ## When to Use Fontima?

 Use it as long as you **have a clear idea of what the characters wearing a given font will be**.
-Practical examples: a web/app logo; a set of math symbols; or even a set of languages (in case the web/app is not intended to be worldwide used e.g.: a local web or a private business app).
+Some examples would be: a web/app logo; a set of math symbols; or even a set of languages (in case the web/app is not intended to be worldwide used e.g.: a local web or a private business app).

 ## How to Use Fontima?